 - Preheat the oven to 400F.

-- Toss eggplants with 3 tbsp of olive oil and salt and place on a baking sheet.
+- Toss eggplant cubes with 3 tbsp of olive oil, salt lightly and place on a baking sheet.
 Bake for 30 minutes, or until the eggplants are golden and tender.

 - Add the roasted eggplant to the sauce and stir to combine.
 Simmer on very low heat until the pasta is ready.

-- Add the cooked pasta to the pan with the sauce and eggplant and stir gently to combine.
+- Add the cooked pasta to the pan with the eggplant sauce and stir to combine.
 Garnish with chopped basil leaves.

 - Serve with grated ricotta salata.